MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/intro-liveops.md

 Companies that adopt a LiveOps mindset focus on making their games last longer - turning them into “forever franchises” - and find that this produces a far higher return on their development and marketing investment than traditional game development and marketing.
 For example, as of Q3 2017, live services represented roughly half of EA’s net bookings, and this number has been growing at 10-15% annually.

 “New releases now only represent a part of our business, which is now focused on long-term engagement with our player communities… Our players not only play more hours at a time, but do so over a period of months or even years.
 We are thus able to offer them new experiences and content, thereby extending the lifetime of our games.”
----Yves Guillemot, CEO, Ubisoft
+--Yves Guillemot, CEO, Ubisoft

 To see the impact that LiveOps can have on game longevity, look no further than the top 10 mobile charts for 2016 and 2017.
 Fully 70% of the games in the top 10 in 2017 were also in the charts in 2016 - and all of them are operated as services, with a strong emphasis on LiveOps.